richelbilderbeek/bioinformatics_2016_2017/README.md

  * A complete deletion of the GitHub its content, that has been undone in the next commit
  * A Pull Request from someone else, that has been accepted
  * A Pull Request from someone else, that has been rejected
+ * Create more branches

 Also the GitHub profile should demonstrate that you've explored the possibilties of GitHub.
 Possibilities are, for example:

  * A profile picture
- * Becoming a collaborator at another GitHub (e.g. those of your classmates) and add content
+ * Becoming a collaborator at another GitHub and add content
  * Issue posted at GitHubs you are not a collaborator of
  * A GitHub you have forked
- * A successfull Pull Request you have made to another GitHub (e.g. `github.com/richelbilderbeek/RichelbilderbeekNl`)
+ * A successfull Pull Request you have made to another GitHub
  * A Pull Request you've made to another GitHub, that has been rejected
  * Following people
  * Starring GitHub projects